Travel from Bangkok to Chiang Mai by Train

 For many travellers, the temple city of Sukhothai is one of the most beautiful stops on the way from Bangkok to Chiang Mai.
 The entire historical park is just incredible and for culture enthusiasts and photographers an absolute must-see on every Thailand trip.
 Just keep in mind that you have to get off the train in Phitsanulok.
 Then it’s 60 minutes by bus or taxi ride to Sukhothai.

 All you have to know about Sukhothai and the best things to do you can be found here: Sukhothai – A Tour to the Historical Park

 - Hotel: The beautiful Sriwilai Sukhothai Hotel offers a large pool and an amazing location overlooking the rice fields.

 - Guesthouse: We can recommend the Pottery Street House as a cheap alternative.
 Nice rooms and great location!

 And last but not least the beautiful city of Chiang Mai also known as the Rose of the North.
 There is a lot to discover here, so you better plan a few days here.
 Especially beautiful are the countless Temples of Chiang Mai, the waterfalls, the jungle and the mountains of the Doi Inthanon National Park.

-All information about the most beautiful sights of Chiang Mai can be read here: Things to do in Chiang Mai
+All information about the most beautiful sights of Chiang Mai can be read here: 20 Unique Things to do in Chiang Mai

 - Hostel: The Entaneer Poshtel is one of the coolest and best hostels in the city.
 Everything is just right here.

 Prices & Tickets

-The cheapest tickets you get in the 3rd class.
+The cheapest tickets you get is the 3rd class.
 These tickets cannot be pre-booked and are a great options for short trips.

 Bangkok to Chiang Mai by flight

 Bangkok to Chiang Mai by bus

 If all the trains are full and you cannot get a train ticket anymore, you still have the option of travelling by overnight bus to Chiang Mai.
 Mostly night buses are offered for the 10-hour transfer.
 You can organize bus tickets either locally in travel agencies or online here.